webscopeio/react-textarea-autocomplete/README.md

 Run `yarn dev` for bundling.

-In the folder run `yarn link` and then in your project folder `yarn link react-textarea-autocomplete` to link together.
+In the folder run `yarn link` and then in your project folder (*you have to use the same version of React e.g 15.6.1*) `yarn link react-textarea-autocomplete` to link together.

 Your PR's are welcomed! ❤️